 When you speak or say words, the words are supposed to have meaning.
-Gibberish, however, is talking that sounds like words or speech but that really has no meaning at all.
+Gibberish, however, sounds like words or speech but really has no meaning at all.
 Gibberish can take the form of a single nonsensical word or a group of nonsensical words.
 While the words themselves have no definition, the context around them gives them meaning.
 Gibberish words can be exclamations or stand-ins for real words.

 "Twas brillig, and the slithy toves

 Beware the Jabberwock, my son!

 The jaws that bite, the claws that catch!

 Beware the Jubjub bird, and shun

 The Great Dictator by Charlie Chaplin

 One of the most famous cinematic examples of gibberish is Charlie Chaplin’s 1940 film The Great Dictator.
 In it, Chaplin plays Adenoid Hynkel, a clear parody of Adolf Hitler, who is the dictator of Germany and aspires to be dictator of the world.

 Chaplin came from the era of silent film, but by 1940 everyone was making movies with sound.
 True to his style, he opted not to speak for his other role in the film — the iconic Tramp character he had portrayed since the 1920s — but spoke often as Hynkel by uttering rapid-fire German-sounding gibberish.
 There are no “translations,” which adds to the humor and horror of the scene as English-speaking audiences at the time would have heard Hitler on the radio regularly without understanding what he was saying.

 In addition to nonsense words, phrases and sentences, there is also a pseudo-language called Gibberish.
 The language is similar to Pig Latin and is used by people who want to play games with a secret language.
 In Gibberish, you simply add a nonsense sound to a preexisting word and insert this sound into every word.